EnricaSo/2018_olfatiSaberAnalysis_py/README.md

-Alpha alpha analysis
+# Analysis of the alpha alpha protocol

-This projects allows to analyse the principle characteristics of an alpha alpha flock.
-The input to provide are the positions, velocities and accelerations of the agents of the flock in a csv file.
+This projects allows to analyse the principle characteristics of a flock defined by the Alpha Alpha Protocol by Olfati Saber.
+The input must be provided in a csv file, containing positions, velocities and accelerations of the agents.

+The outputs are the time of convergence of the swarm, the inter-agent distances (in terms of average, standard deviation, min and max), and elongation of the swarm (i.e. diameter of the sphere containing it).